 Page 2 of 2

-As to be expected from a fix-focal lens the level of distortions is absolutely negligible (0.174%).
+As to be expected from a fix-focal lens the level of distortion is absolutely negligible (0.174%).

 The chart above has a real-world size of about 120x80cm.